alexloohuijian/alexloohuijian.github.io/index.md

 ### Systems & Architecture Notes

-Student software engineer with an interest systems programming, Data-Oriented Design, and LLM context architecture.
+Student software engineer with an interest in systems programming, Data-Oriented Design, and mechanical sympathy.

-Currently architecting **Project DuckRag**: a local, offline RAG consultant using memory-mapped SIMD search and AST-aware chunking.
+Currently working on **Project DuckRag**: a local, offline RAG consultant using memory-mapped SIMD search and AST-aware chunking.

 <br><br>
 <small style="color: #666;">